acenet-arc/vm-management/README.md

 ## Inventory setup

 Wordpress and Omeka default variable values are set in [`group_vars/website_hosts/defaults.yml`](group_vars/website_hosts/defaults.yml) which can be overridden per site in the `inventory.yml` file.
-The majority of variables describing how sites are configured are set in the inventory.yml file, see [`inventory-example.yml`](inventory-example.yml)
+The majority of variables describing how sites are configured are set in the inventory.yml file.
+Use [`inventory-example.yml`](inventory-example.yml) as a template for creating your own `inventory.yml` file.

 # Usage